fastify/fastify/docs/Reference/ContentTypeParser.md

 fastify.addContentTypeParser('application/vnd.custom+xml', (request, body, done) => {} )
 ```

-### Important: Using addContentTypeParser with fastify.register
+### Using addContentTypeParser with fastify.register
 When using `addContentTypeParser` in combination with `fastify.register`,
 `await` should not be used when registering routes.
 Using `await` causes
 the route registration to be asynchronous and can lead to routes being registered